-- Take part in strategy discussions and inter agency meetings and ensure strategies and policies are agreed, implemented, and effectively delivered. - Work with and support the safeguarding and Wellbeing manager and the team. - Liaise with the Head of Student Services and Safeguarding on matters of safeguarding, child protection and prevent. - Liaise with CEO, principal and other senior leaders when required. - Be available to provide advice and support to other staff on issues relating to safeguarding, policy, procedures, and record keeping. - Be available to listen to children, young people and vulnerable adults studying at any site across the College. - Receive information from any staff, volunteers, children, parents and/or carers who have safeguarding concerns and record it. - Be able to assess information promptly and carefully, clarifying and obtaining more information about the matter as appropriate. - Provide advice and support to staff on issues relating to safeguarding. - deal with individual cases, including attending case conferences and review meetings as appropriate. - Consult with a statutory safeguarding agency to test out any concerns. - make an appropriate referral to the appropriate statutory protection agency or the police. - Work with Contracts and Projects manager as well as partners, sub-contractors to ensure our students accessing learning off site are kept up to date with safeguarding processes, policies and training. - Ensure that when a student under 18 leaves, their child protection file is transferred to the new provider as soon as possible, ensuring secure transit and confirmation of receipt is obtained. - Be trained in safeguarding as required by the local safeguarding partners and receive regular refresher training. - Oversee the use of the centralised database to record and maintain secure records for the College in line with GDPR regulations.
-Records include the details of the concern, how the concern arose, and the actions taken. - Work with Human Resources to ensure that governors, permanent staff, temporary staff and volunteers, who work within the College, are made aware of the College's safeguarding policy the procedures for safeguarding students and their responsibilities.
+- Take part in strategy discussions and inter agency meetings and ensure strategies and policies are agreed, implemented, and effectively delivered. - Report tri-annually to the Board of Governors (including local boards) regarding the appropriate policies and procedures and will provide a statistical analysis of safeguarding incidents and all training and related CPD undertaken - Work with and support the safeguarding and Wellbeing manager and the team. - Liaise with the Director of Student Services, Inclusion and Safeguarding on matters of safeguarding, child protection and prevent. - Liaise with CEO, principal and other senior leaders when required. - Be available to provide advice and support to other staff on issues relating to safeguarding, policy, procedures, and record keeping. - Arrange and execute, safeguarding committee, chairing, termly committee meetings, reporting on safeguarding and prevent statistics, trends, concerns and sharing information relayed from partners and multi-agencies. - Be available to listen to children, young people and vulnerable adults studying at any site across the College. - Receive information from any staff, volunteers, children, parents and/or carers who have safeguarding concerns and record it. - Be able to assess information promptly and carefully, clarifying and obtaining more information about the matter as appropriate. - Provide advice and support to staff on issues relating to safeguarding. - deal with individual cases, including attending case conferences and review meetings as appropriate. - Consult with a statutory safeguarding agency to test out any concerns. - make an appropriate referral to the appropriate statutory protection agency or the police. - Work with Contracts and Projects manager as well as partners, subcontractors to ensure our students accessing learning off site are kept up to date with safeguarding processes, policies and training. - Ensure that when a student under 18 leaves, their child protection file is transferred to the new provider as soon as possible, ensuring secure transit and confirmation of receipt is obtained.

-- Liaise with the Principal, CEO and inform of any ongoing or commencing police investigation related to a learner. - Ensure any learner that is part of a police investigation and is required to be interviewed has an appropriate adult present.
+- Be trained in safeguarding as required by the local safeguarding partners and receive regular refresher training. - Oversee the use of the centralised database CPOMS to record and maintain secure records for the College in line with GDPR regulations.
+Records include the details of the concern, how the concern arose, and the actions taken. - Work with Human Resources to ensure that governors, permanent staff, temporary staff and volunteers, who work within the College, are made aware of the College's safeguarding policy the procedures for safeguarding students and their responsibilities. - Liaise with the Principal, CEO and inform of any ongoing or commencing police investigation related to a learner. - Ensure any learner that is part of a police investigation and is required to be interviewed has an appropriate adult present.